Orange-OpenSource/conllueditor/README.md

 The sentences in which this line number occurs is displayed.
 If the line number is not a comment line, the word which is on the line is highlighted.
 This can be useful to find lines output by the various UD validators.
 If sentences are modified at change length (by splitting a word or joining two words, or by adding or deleting comment lines, the line numbers are adapted.
-Type in line number in field on the top right and click `line number`:
+Type in line number in field on the top right and click `go to line`:

 ![Search by line number](doc/search_line_number.png)